You have turned-in this assignment. You can review the lesson and see your previous answers.

 There's a really useful mnemonic for remembering these life processes, which you might have come across in primary school.

-Can you remember it?
 Pause and have a think of what it might be.

 Well done if you remembered it, and no worries if you didn't.

-Each of these letters is the starting letter of one of the key seven life processes that living organisms carry out.
+Primary school was a long time ago for you guys, each of these letters is the starting letter of one of the key seven life processors that living organisms carry out.

 Pause here and see if you can remember what any of these letters stand for.

-Let's see how much you remembered.
+Right, let's see how much you remembered.

-Movement, all living organisms move, even when they don't have muscles or bones to help them, all living things move.
+Movement, all living organisms move even when they don't have muscles or bones to help them, all living things move.

 Some cells have tails called flagella, which propel them forward.

-Both of these are example of moving, even if they happen so slowly that it's really difficult to see.
+Even if they happen so slowly that it's really difficult to see.

 It still counts.

-All living things reproduce.
+Right, next, reproduction, all living things reproduce.

-Some animals become pregnant, others lay eggs.
+Some animals become pregnant, others lay eggs, cells divide and split into two new cells.

 There's lots of different ways of reproducing and all living things do it.